-Evergreen Recovery serves addicts and alcoholics across the state of Washington.
+Northpoint the Evergreen serves addicts and alcoholics with our drug rehab in Washington State.
 If you're struggling with addiction, our program can help you get back in control of your life.
 But before you make that decision, you should be informed.
 Here's what you need to know about the nature of addiction, how it takes shape how in Washington, and what kinds of treatment you can find for it - both with us and otherwise.

 The best first step to overcoming addiction is to understand what it does, whether it affects yourself or a loved one.
 It's more complicated than a simple choice about whether or not to use drugs.